man0j-012/man0j-012/README.md

 ---

 ## 🌱 Philosophy & Interests
-I believe mistakes are inevitable, but taking ownership and proactively resolving them is what defines us.
+ Mistakes are inevitable, but taking ownership and proactively resolving them is what defines us.
 I thrive on collaboration and helping others, from mentoring students on resumes to contributing to the tech community.

 ### 🎯 In my free time:
 - You can find me catching Pokémon and filling up my Pokedex. 🎮